opendxl/opendxl-epo-client-javascript/doc/sdk/basic-core-help-example.md

 of the ePO remote command, the `helpText` parameter provided to the callback function contains the command results.
-If the help command fails due to zero or multiple ePO servers being connected to the fabric, an error with failure details will be provided to the `searchError` parameter.
+If the help command fails due to zero or multiple ePO servers being connected to the fabric, an error with failure details will be provided to the `helpError` parameter.